infinyon/node-bindgen/CONTRIBUTING.md

 If you’d like to implement a new feature, please consider creating a `feature request` issue first to start a discussion about the feature.

+### Releasing New Versions

+When a tagged branch with `v*` is pushed, a new release with that reference will be created and all crates in the workspace will be automatically published to crates.io.
+See the note below about version management.

+#### Versioning

+Version control is handled by the CI workflow using `cargo cvm -x` to check against the `master` or target branch.
+If the version has not been updated, the CI will error with a message of which crate(s) have outdated versions.
+If a version is outdated, the developer can run `cargo cvm -f -s [`major`, `minor` or `patch`]` to automatically bump the crate's version.

+> NOTE: If you run this in the workspace root, it will update all workspace crate versions.
+If this is not desired, run the command in the crate directory.

 ### License

 This project is licensed under the [Apache license](LICENSE-APACHE).
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Fluvio by you, shall be licensed as Apache, without any additional terms or conditions.